BrunoZell/ask.network/writings/whitepaper.md

 ## Happenings

 Each users virtual agent continuously observes the world with the human acting within it.
-Observations and actions, whether hypothetical or measured, are grouped togeher into a happening $H_i$ and sorted into a state-vector:
+Observations and actions, whether hypothetical or measured, are grouped together into a happening $H_i$ and sorted into a state-vector:

 $$H_i = O_i \cup A_i $$
 $$s_i = [H_{i1}, H_{i2}, H_{i3}, ..., H_{in}] $$